selmasaltik/CSS-Flexbox/README.md

   flex: 2 2 10%;

   * align-self
-    > Align the items individualyy.
+    > Align the items individually.
-    Values like auto, flex-sart, flex-end, center and stretch.
+    > Values like auto, flex-sart, flex-end, center and stretch.
-    Overrides the align-items value of the flex container.
+    > Overrides the align-items value of the flex container.

 Source: https://www.udemy.com/course/css-flexbox-mastering-the-basics/